 • $50,000 statutory uninsured motorist bodily injury per accident

-Statutory uninsured motorist statutory coverage only provides coverage if the accident were to occur within New York.
-Should you cross state lines, statutory coverage would not apply.
-You could buy supplemental uninsured motorist coverage, which offers uninsured and underinsured motorist coverage both inside and outside of the state.
+Statutory uninsured motorist statutory coverage only provides coverage if the accident happens within New York.
+Outside of state lines, your statutory coverage would not apply.
+You can purchase supplemental uninsured motorist coverage, which offers uninsured and underinsured motorist coverage both inside and outside of the state, but it is not required as part of the minimum coverage for New York.

 How much does PIP cost in New York?

-Part of that premium calculation will be for PIP coverage, but the cost will vary depending on those factors and more.
-You should be able to find out exactly how much you are paying for PIP by looking at your policy’s declarations page, which includes details about your policy.
+Once you have secured coverage, you can see exactly how much you are paying for PIP by looking at your policy’s declarations page, which includes details about your policy.

 Key things to note about PIP insurance in New York